iterative/dvc.org/static/docs/commands-reference/gc.md

 specified.
 If a data file has a few cached versions all of them except the current one will be removed.

-Note that unless `-c|--cloud` is specified, this action does NOT remove data files from the remote storage. **Make sure though that remote is configured and all the data you will need in the future is pushed there.** See `dvc remote` and `dvc config` for more information.
+Note that unless `--cloud` is specified, this action does not remove data files from the remote storage. **Make sure though that remote is configured and all the data you will need in the future is pushed there.** See `dvc remote` and `dvc config` for more information.
 This command is just a way to clean the working cache which is usually located on the machine your are running experiments on and usually helps to save some space.
 You can `dvc fetch` all the